|Pine Cone and Painted Stone Christmas Tree|

 Step 5: Metallic craft paint in various hues - gold, silver, copper, emerald, topaz, amethyst, rose - was applied to the primed stones.

 Note: When you click on certain links in this post, I may receive a commission for the purchase of products.
+As an Amazon Associate I earn from qualifying purchases.

 |Painted Stones Become Ornaments on a Pine Cone Tree|